Function of m and Q Values (FDS)

 “The value of ‘m’ is strongly influenced by the material S-N curve, but fatigue life is also influenced by the surface finish, the treatment, the effect of mean stress correction, the contributions of elastic and plastic strain, the waveshape of the strain time history, etc. Therefore, the value of ‘m’ is generally some proportion of the negative reciprocal of the slope of the S-N curve, known as the fatigue strength exponent and designated as ‘-1/b.’
 Typical values of ‘m’ are 80 percent of ‘-1/b’ for random waveshapes, and 60 percent of ‘-1/b’ for sinusoidal waveshapes.”

-Vibration Research has an m calculation tool that will plot the GRMS vs. time to failure data, determine the slope of the S-N curve, and calculate the m based on the input data.
+Vibration Research has an m calculation tool that plots the gRMS vs. time to failure data, determines the slope of the S-N curve, and calculates the m based on the input data.

 Adding Kurtosis